Offset vs Redraw - It isn't complicated

 Extra repayments reduce the principal directly, thus lowering the interest charged in subsequent periods.

-In both scenarios, the goal is to reduce the loan principal faster, thereby reducing the overall interest paid and shortening the loan term.
-The difference lies in how the interest is calculated and the flexibility in accessing the funds.
+In both cases, the goal is to pay off the loan faster by reducing the principal, thus saving on interest and shortening the loan term.
+The difference lies in the control over the funds and flexibility in accessing them.

 Where is your money the safest?